 Alternative to Serving Jail Time

 Misdemeanor probation is an alternative to serving jail time.
-It allows low-risk defendants to serve their sentence under court supervision, rather than being in jail.
+It allows low-risk defendants to serve their sentence under court supervision, such as house arrest, rather than being in jail.
 Misdemeanor probation is often called “summary probation” or “informal probation.”

 Misdemeanor probation normally lasts between one and three years, but could go as long as five years.
 During this period, defendants are required to comply with specific terms and conditions, such as performing community service, participate in counseling, pay restitution, and more.

 If a defendant fails to comply with these terms, the judge could revoke probation and send the defendant to jail.
 Most defendants who were convicted of a misdemeanor crime can receive summary probation.
 Criminal courts will usually impose summary probation for first-time offenders, but even defendants with certain prior convictions are eligible for misdemeanor probation.

 In many cases, the defendant's criminal lawyer and prosecutor will have reached an agreement for probation as part of their plea bargain.
 It should be noted that while misdemeanor probation frequently includes no jail, there are no guarantees.

 In some cases, defendants actually prefer to serve their sentence and just get it over with rather than having to follow the terms and conditions of probation for several years.
 Criminal court judges don't force a defendant to accept probation.

 Terms and Conditions of Misdemeanor Probation

 As stated, misdemeanor probation is typically imposed for 36 months, or three years.
 Sometimes, however, the term of probation is extended to 48 or even 60 months.
 In other less serious cases, the term of summary probation might be only 12 or 24 months.